Home

 Tank T1a then starts a new cooling cycle.

-The tanks Tna are weakly agitated during crystal growth by circulating solution so that there is rising solution convection within the UO2(NO3)2.6H2O solution.
-The purpose of the weak agitation is to minimize impurity accumulation on the crystal faces during crystal growth and to prevent drain blockage by small crystals.
+The tanks Tna are all weakly agitated during crystal growth by circulating solution so that there is rising solution convection within the UO2(NO3)2.6H2O solution.
+The purpose of the weak agitation is to minimize impurity accumulation on the crystal faces during crystal growth and to prevent common drain blockage by small crystals.

 At the end of the heating and cooling periods the solution in each tank is transferrred into the next downstream tank.

-Absent U-232 in the usedfuel this cascade should reduce the uranium oxide gamma emission per kg down to the level of new CANDU fuel formed from natural uranium_______??.
+Absent U-232 in the used fuel this cascade should reduce the uranium oxide gamma emission per kg down to the level of new CANDU fuel formed from natural uranium_______??.
 The amount of U-232 gamma emission will be a strong function of the original Th-232 impurity concentration in CANDU fuel and a weak function of the age of the used CANDU fuel.

 CASCADE MAINTENANCE: